Low oil pressure is something no one wants, but it happens more often that you think.

-If the engine is leaking oil; install new gaskets or seals to fix the leak.
-If the engine is burning oil; the valve guides and seals could be worn.
-Also, On high mileage engines you may have worn piston rings or cylinders.
-A wet compression test and/or cylinder leak down test will tell you what parts may be worn out.
-Finally, If this is the case you will be visiting your local machine shop for engine repairs.
+So, if the engine is leaking oil, install new gaskets or seals, to fix the leak.
+But, if the engine is burning oil, the valve guides and seals could be worn.
+Also, on high mileage engines you may have, worn piston rings or cylinders.

-Heavier viscosity oils such as 20W-50, straight 30W and 40W may help maintain good pressure in hot weather; but are too thick for cold weather driving; and may cause start-up lubrication problems especially in overhead cam engines.
-Light viscosity oils, on the other hand, such as straight 10W or 5W-20 may improve cold weather starting and lubrication; but may be too thin for hot weather driving to maintain good pressure.
-That is why most OEMs today recommend 5W-30 for year-round driving in modern engines.
+Heavier viscosity oils, such as 20W-50, straight 30W and 40W may help maintain good pressure, in hot weather.
+But, are too thick for, cold weather driving.
+Also, causing start-up lubrication problems, especially in overhead cam engines.
+Light viscosity oils, on the other hand, such as straight 10W or 5W-20 may, improve cold weather starting.
+But, may be too thin for hot weather driving, to maintain good pressure.
+That’s why most OEMs today, recommend 5W-30 for year-round driving in modern engines.

-If the oil level is okay, the next thing to check would be the pressure sending unit.
+So, if the oil level is okay, the next thing to check would be, the pressure sending unit.

-The Three Most Common Symptoms Of A Faulty Pressure Switch Or Sensor:
+The Three Most Common Symptoms, Of A Faulty Oil Pressure Switch Or Sensor Are:

 - Repeated Blinking from the Oil Light